 Discourage most developing hitters against adopting a big turn.
 Potential issues are:

-- The hitter’s head turns with the shoulders and hides one eye from seeing the ball at release and during initial travel.
+- The hitter’s head turns with the shoulders hiding one eye from seeing the ball at release and during initial travel.

 - A circular swing path with no linear extension.